 As tempting as it may be to feed a baby to sleep and get that milk drunk glow, many parents do the opposite approach in hopes of creating better sleep habits in the long run for their baby.

-Keep reading to learn more about eat, play, sleep, and to see why parents and sleep experts swear by it!
+Keep reading to learn more about eat, play, sleep, and to see why parents and sleep experts (including myself!) swear by it!

-What is the eat / wake / sleep cycle?
+What is the Eat / Play / Sleep Cycle?

-Eat, wake, sleep is a routine that you can use to organize your baby’s naps and feedings throughout the first year of their life.
+Eat, play, sleep (or eat, wake, sleep) is a routine that you can use to organize your baby’s naps and feedings throughout their day.
 With eat, wake, sleep your baby eats, then plays during her awake time, and then is put down for her nap.
 When she wakes up, she eats again and the cycle repeats throughout the day.

 Let’s see how each part of eat, play, sleep works in the cycle.